StevenVeshkini/SSorBS/README.md

 Invite Screenshot Bot to your server [here](https://discord.com/oauth2/authorize?client_id=720935079668613150&scope=bot&permissions=536872960).

 ## How it works
 Screenshot Bot is designed to be a scalable Discord bot.
 Discord bots must be run on a server to process messages (can use AWS EC2, AWS Lightsail, AWS Fargate, etc.) since there is no outgoing webhook for Discord events.
-Screenshot Bot is run on an AWS EC2 instance, using pm2 to make sure it restarts if it ever crashes.
+Screenshot Bot is run on an AWS EC2 instance, using [pm2](https://dev.to/rishabk7/host-your-discord-bot-on-ec2-instance-aws-5c07) to make sure it restarts if it ever crashes.
 It does not store any state, which makes it easy to restart if crashed and simple to shard.

-Every time `!ss!` is run, it triggers an AWS Lambda function (see [this repository](https://github.com/StevenVeshkini/chrome-lambda-screenshot)) that opens up a Puppeteer instance, takes a screenshot of the page, and uses a webhook to send the screenshot back to the channel where `!ss!` was run.
+Every time `!ss` is run, it triggers an AWS Lambda function (see [this repository](https://github.com/StevenVeshkini/chrome-lambda-screenshot)) that opens up a Puppeteer instance, takes a screenshot of the page, and uses a webhook to send the screenshot back to the channel where `!ss` was run.

 ### Commands